Skip to main content

 We are having regular meetings with partners to review and check progress against their objectives.
 We are able to check on equipment and installation progress through pictures and video, and, when it is safe to do so, through in-person inspections by an experienced network engineer.

-Why are you going through a formal process and don’t just give money to providers if they already have infrastructure in place near my home/business/community?
+Why did you go through a formal process and don’t just give money to providers if they already have infrastructure in place near my home/business/community?

-It is because of the integrity of this process that good recommendations can be made to the arms-length Trust for the investment of significant public funds.
-We also work to leverage funds from the Internet Service Providers and other partners.
+It is because of the integrity of this process that good recommendations could be made to the arms-length Trust for the investment of significant public funds.
+We also worked to leverage funds from the Internet Service Providers and other partners.

 What about affordability of service?
 Are there data caps with any of the approved projects?